Ending dog breed discrimination against pit bull terriers and other dogs

 Pit bull terrier facts and myths

 Are certain breeds of dogs inherently aggressive and dangerous?
 Some people assume some breeds of dogs are more prone to attacking and biting, though this is a misconception.
 BSL is often enacted to ease fears over public safety, but these laws are ineffective and very costly.
+To better understand how costly breed discrimination is for your community, check out the fiscal impact calculator or read the impact study recently completed for this local community.

 Pit bull terrier dogs and puppies are the most frequently and unjustly targeted by breed discriminatory legislation as inherently vicious, aggressive and dangerous, though this is not the case, as shown by research, studies and policies from the National Canine Research Council, the Center for Disease Control and the American Bar Association.
 Unfortunately, negative media attention and the fact that particular breeds of dogs are used in illegal dogfighting has given these dogs a bad reputation.